Chemical System

 A list of all Atom instances that are part of this ChemicalSystem.

-The coordinates of the atoms in bohr.
+The coordinates of the atoms in angstrom.

 Checks if an Atom instance is part of a ChemicalSystem.